buildworksai/investigations-mcp/examples/performance-investigation-example.md

 # Performance Investigation Example

-This example demonstrates how to use the Investigations MCP tools to investigate a performance issue.
+This example demonstrates how to use the Investigations MCP tools to investigate a performance issue with the new JSON storage system.

 ## Scenario
 An API service is experiencing intermittent performance issues with response times spiking from 100ms to 5+ seconds.

+## Storage System
+This investigation uses the new JSON-based file storage system with automatic FIFO management (max 50 investigations).
+All data is stored in `./.investigations-mcp/` directory.

 ## Investigation Workflow